Heating, Cooling and Air Conditioning (HVAC) system controlled with UniPi 1.1.

 Looking for a suitable replacement, the company decided to purchase our UniPi control units.
 The reason was, UniPi not only provided everything the company needed but also offered the possibility of future extension.

 The whole system is controlled by up to 30 UniPi control units, providing direct communication between software and hardware with a help of one 4 analogue output extension and one 8 relay addon.
 Approximately 180 thermometers are placed all around the building with a thermometer placed in every room, pipe or any other necessary spot.
 Windows are equipped with magnetic contacts.

 The heating water is propelled into the boiler and then pumped through the piping by three-way valves and circulation pumps.
 Heating is enabled when the outside temperature decreases.
 During the summer months, air conditioning system then uses cold water for air conditioning and ventilation.
 Both processes are controlled by a single centralized system.

 Regarding software, the system utilizes an altered version of EVOK software and custom-made scripts.
 Each separate part of the system can be controlled via the internet by entering commands into the terminal prompt.

 How does it work?

 The system switches boilers or air conditioning on and off, releases valves when necessary, monitors temperatures and also controls the state of circulation pumps switches for required pumps.
-Software solution is based on algorithms and software installed into the UniPi board controller.
+A software solution is based on algorithms and software installed on the UniPi board controller.

 Doors also have a system to monitor which rooms are occupied and which are not.
 At the beginning of each workday, the climate of the whole building is optimized to pre-set temperature.
 The thermoregulation is then disabled in unused (locked) rooms - the system does so after checking if the room is really empty and determining whether or not is necessary to keep the temperature.